<?xml version="1.0" encoding="UTF-8"?>

 <blockquote><p><strong>WHEN CAN YOU USE THIS RECOVERY GUIDE?</strong></p></blockquote>

 <p>1.
-The guide will work if your operating system damaged but the laptop (or desktop PC) hardware still works fine.<br />
+The guide will work if the OS is damaged but the computer hardware still works fine.<br />

 2. The guide might work if the hard drive has some minor damage, like a few bad sectors.</p>